rauno56/robserver/README.md

 #### MQ

+- `ROBSERVER_AMQP_ADDR`: connection string for the RabbitMQ server.
+Defaults to `amqp://guest:guest@127.0.0.1:5672/%2f`.
+- `ROBSERVER_AMQP_DEF_ADDR`: endpoint to poll for RabbitMQ resource definitions.
+If not set, but `ROBSERVER_AMQP_ADDR` is parsable and includes username and password then `http://{user}:{pass}@{host}:15672/api/definitions` is used, if not, defaults to `http://guest:guest@127.0.0.1:15672/api/definitions`.
 - `ROBSERVER_BUFFER_SIZE`: number of payloads held in the memory at once.
 If the payloads are really big, you might want to decrease that.
 Defaults to `10_000`.
-- `ROBSERVER_AMQP_ADDR`: connection string for the RabbitMQ server.
-Defaults to `amqp://guest:guest@127.0.0.1:5672/%2f`.
-- `ROBSERVER_AMQP_DEF_ADDR`: API definition endpoint to discover and auto-bind to all exchanges.
-Defaults to `http://guest:guest@127.0.0.1:15672/api/definitions`.
 - `ROBSERVER_LISTEN_EX`: comma-separated list of exchanges to observe.
 Defaults to `amq.direct,amq.fanout,amq.headers,amq.topic`.
 - `ROBSERVER_PREFETCH`: AMQP prefetch setting.
 Defaults to `100`.
-- `ROBSERVER_QUEUE`: queue to create and bind exchanges to.
-Defaults to `robserver.messages`.
 - `ROBSERVER_QUEUE_MAX_LENGTH`: when `robserver` spins up it will create non-durable autodeleted queue to consume the payloads from.
 This is `x-max-length` property of that queue.
 If the number of queued payloads gets to that level, any unconsumed payloads will be dropped to make room for new.
 Defaults to `100_000`.
+- `ROBSERVER_QUEUE`: queue to create and bind exchanges to.
+Defaults to `robserver.messages`.

 #### DB